bevyengine/bevy-website/content/contribute/helping-out/writing-docs.md

 ## Documentation Sources

-There are two main places where we keep docs: inline docs alongside the codebase, and on the Bevy website.
+There are two main places where we keep docs: inline docs alongside the codebase, and on the Bevy Website.

 ### Inline Docs